isomerpages/moe-redswastika/_curriculum/Support for Students.md

 </table>

 *Per Capita Income is the Gross Household Income divided by the number of household members which include the student, his parents, unmarried siblings and grandparents.*

+**NEU PC Plus Programme**

+Students from low income households who want to have a new computer at an affordable price can apply for one under the NEU PC Plus Programme administered by the Infocomm Media Development Authority (IMDA).
+Under this programme, eligible households can apply for one computer once every 3 years, regardless of the number of school-going children and/ or household members with permanent disability.
+For details about the NEU PC Plus Programme, please visit https://www.imda.gov.sg/programme-listing/neu-pc-plus or contact IMDA at 63773800.